OpenVidu/openvidu.io-docs/docs/troubleshooting/index.md

 ---

-### 10. I am getting an "Error accessing the camera" and I have already granted permissions on the browser
+### 10. My local video is not showing up on the browser

-  If you are using **Chrome**: you **cannot access the camera or microphone from a `http` URL if it is not `localhost` or `127.0.0.1`**.
-In a nutshell: in Chrome accessing the webcam on `http://localhost:8080` or `http://127.0.0.1:8080` is perfectly OK.
-But, for example, on `http://172.17.0.1:8080` it will through an error saying "_Only secure origins are allowed_".
-If for any reason you want to serve your app locally on a custom URL, the only solution is to serve it over `https` with a certificate.
+  You **cannot access the camera or microphone from an `http` URL.
+It will only work without SSL if the domain is `localhost` or `127.0.0.1`**.
+Media devices and WebRTC APIs of any browser requires a secure site to be available.
+In a nutshell: accessing the webcam on `http://localhost:8080` or `http://127.0.0.1:8080` is perfectly OK (at least in Chrome).
+But, for example, on `http://172.17.0.1:8080` you won't be able to access to them.

+  This means that when deploying your app on production, you **MUST** use an SSL certificate and serve your app over `https`.

+  This also means that when developing your app in local, if for any reason you want to locally serve your app on a custom URL different than localhost, the only solution is to serve it over `https` with a certificate.
 If you are making use of the web server we have strongly suggested over the documentation (`npm install -g http-server`), you can do this with the following commands on your application's root path:

   - Generate a selfsigned certificate with _openssl_